Affiq/ECommerce-Development/README.md

 <h2> System Analysis </h2>
+<p> Before even jumping into a project, one must analyse the current system to identify key areas of weaknesses.
+As the main interest was business process efficiency through automation, one of the most ideal business analysis techniques was Workflow Analysis.
+Workflow analysis essentially identifies the tasks for a certain person or employee in a given business process, and how these tasks are passed onto the next role.
+This allows us to identify redudndant tasks, inefficient workspace layouts and potential bottlenecks in the workflow.
+What we can find in some circumstances is that regular administrative employees can be swamped in a number of processes - some of which can be solved through automating part of their tasks.
+Likewise, there may be inefficiency in how these are passed onto the next role - such as a manual telephone call to a supplier which can be replaced with an automatic invoice to a supplier. </p>

+<p> Another critical analysis technique used was Data Flow Analysis to model where information - at its most atomic form - derives from to form larger systems of information.
+Employees that are a master of their work tend to have critical information imprinted in their head (such as a car dealer memorising the costs of all their cars) which often tends to lead to a lack of datasource compatible with our system, and it is useful to know what data we may need to model, and what databases we may need to create as part of a new system. </p>

 <h2> Current Solutions </h2>
 <p> A plethora of solutions already exist for an ecommerce solutions.
 Big businesses that care for the run-of-the-mill processes should opt for Sage, as they have a trial and tested Stock Management system, Accounting system, Logistics and Book-Keeping system - however ecommerce is not part of this and an independent software developer vendor may need to be hired on top of this.
 To develop software compatible with Sage software, one would need to apply for an independent Software Developer Vendor License with Sage (at a price of ~£2,000) to access the Sage Software Development Kit. </p>